GLMeece/snapdocs_cypress_takehome/README.md

 For the top links (*Lenders*, *Title / Escrow*, *Notary Signing Agents*, *Resource Center*, *COVID-19 Guide*, *Sign In*, *Get Started*), each is clicked and it is verified that the URL conforms to the expected location on the site.
 A more robust test would verify critical elements on each of these pages, but that is left for another exercise.

 For the body links (in the **Explore the Snapdocs digital closing platform** section), the _Learn more →_ links are clicked, again verifying that the correct URL is reached.
-For discussion on the
+For discussion on the selector approach, [see below](#selector-approach).

 There is obviously significantly more that _should_ be done to verify the home page, but this smoke test subset is just a representative.